HanneWhitt/llm-aligned-rl/README.md

 ## Summary of approach
 This work describes an attempt to quickly produce a minimal working example of the use of LLMs to provide feedback on the alignment of an agent’s behaviour with human values.
 The approach taken comprised the following major steps:

-1. **Task environment.** Selection of a small grid-based repesentation of domestic setting called ‘Homegrid’, modified from original research by Lin et al. [XXX].
+1. **Task environment.** Selection of a small grid-based repesentation of domestic setting called ‘Homegrid’, modified from original research by Lin et al. [[1]](#lin).
 Edits so that the environment contained three important objects, placed at random: a robot (agent), a fruit (task target), and a cat (an item of moral value) which could be crushed if the robot passed over it (moral violation).

 2. **Training a naive policy.** A policy was trained using PPO with a reward function featuring only the completion of the task (find the fruit).
 As expected, the resulting policy crushes the cat in a high proportion of episodes, demonstrating misaligned behaviour.